 Some of the people who live the longest eat the simplest diets.
 Centenarians are known to eat proper portions of vegetables and lean meats such as fish.
 However, they do still make room for their favorite snacks.
 Your loved one can have a slender slice of cake to celebrate an important occasion, but he or she shouldn’t overindulge.

 Older adults often need help with meal prep and other daily activities.
 If your aging loved one needs occasional help with bathing, grooming, cooking, or other basic household tasks, or if you need time to attend to important personal matters, reach out to Home Care Assistance, a leading provider of live-in and respite care.
-Victoria seniors can maintain their independence while living at home with the help of our reliable respite caregivers.
+Victoria seniors can maintain their independence while Healthy Living at home with the help of our reliable respite caregivers.

 Stress can shorten a senior’s longevity by lowering immunity and contributing to heart disease.
 Find ways to help your loved one relax, let go of worries, and boost his or her emotional health.

 4. Engage in Physical Activity as Often as Possible

 Regular physical activity goes hand in hand with a healthy diet.
 Throughout the senior years, there may be times when your loved one doesn’t feel like exercising.
 As long as it’s safe, encourage your parent to perform some type of movement daily.
 Even if all your loved one can manage are some stretches in bed with help from a caregiver, he or she can still get some physical activity.

 Aging adults who need help exercising should consider professional in-home care.
 Victoria home care experts are available to provide high-quality care to seniors on an as-needed basis.
 From assistance with mobility and exercise to providing transportation to the doctor’s office and social events, there are a variety of ways professional caregivers can help your aging loved one continue to live independently.

 5. Know How to Ask for Help